nvidia-holoscan/meta-tegra-holoscan/README.md

-This layer adds OpenEmbedded recipes and sample build configurations to build BSPs for NVIDIA Holoscan Developer Kits that feature support for discrete GPUs (dGPU), Rivermax, AJA Video Systems I/O boards, and the NVIDIA Holoscan SDK.
+This layer adds OpenEmbedded recipes and sample build configurations to build BSPs for NVIDIA Holoscan Developer Kits that feature support for discrete GPUs (dGPU), AJA Video Systems I/O boards, and the NVIDIA Holoscan SDK.
 These BSPs are built on a developer's host machine and are then flashed onto a Holoscan Developer Kit using provided scripts.